joelklabo/nostr-codex-runner/docs/quick-install-ia.md

 # Quick Install Path (binary-first) – Outline

-Goal: 2-minute path to download buddy, verify, run a preset or wizard.
+Goal: 2-minute path to download buddy, verify, run the wizard or a preset.
 No git clone.

 ## Flow to document
 1) Choose install method